gmtsciencedev/scitq-examples/camisim/README.md

 That being said, the example is complete and will require minimal work from you, but you will have to pay for the simulation.
 Each day of i1-180 cost slightly less than 43 € (not including taxes).
 3 days should give you 9 samples per i1-180 worker, which makes a sample ~15 €.

+Special thanks to Florian Plaza-Oñate for his help on CAMISIM setup.

 ## resources

 CAMISIM resources are not very heavy and we have simplified things a lot (making lots of choices that fit our use of CAMISIM, see notably CONFIG_INI template within code and look into CAMISIM documentation for help).
 Roughly: we use only CAMISIM `metagenomesimulation.py` script which use external genomes that must be provided as a tar.gz archive (which composition is detailed just below), we generate 150bp long reads, 10 millions of pairs (but this figure of 10, called depth, can be changed with --depth parameter).